Gender

 Pay Quartiles Difference

 While the upper quartile remains male-dominated, we’re moving in the right direction toward a more balanced workforce.
-For example, in the upper middle quartile, the proportion of men has decreased from 73.91% to 71.43%, while the proportion of women has increased from 26.09% to 28.57%.
+For example, in the upper middle quartile, the proportion of men has decreased from 64.29% to 62.92%, while the proportion of women has increased from 35.71% to 37.08%.
+We see this as a positive shift—and an opportunity to continue building pathways that support more women into senior and leadership roles.

 Our Plans to close the Gap